 Hi.
 I’m Matt, a printmaker and graphic designer in Lexington, Kentucky.
 You can often see my work around Lexington, and you can purchase prints here.
 I love traveling to new places and capturing those memories through art.
 That's why landscape is my favorite printmaking style.
 If your organization is associated with a memorable location, contact me for commission work to get unique prints for you to sell.
 They make a great fundraiser for nonprofits or a fun way for businesses to connect with their communities through art.
-Need a logo?
-Check out design samples here.
 Fill out the contact form below for information.
 Below the form is an outline of my process and some other basic info.

 These prints were created for the historic Wistariahurst Museum in Holyoke, Massachusetts.
 By selling prints from these limited editions in their gift shop, they had a unique way to raise funds for the museum.